-- 5.21 Article 12(1) states that, by default, acquirers must provide the information described above to merchants for each card-based payment transaction.
+- 5.20 Article 12(1) states that acquirers must provide the information described above to merchants for each card-based payment transaction.
 This information can only be aggregated if the merchant has given prior and explicit consent to the acquirer.
 If this happens, the information may be aggregated by brand, application, payment instrument categories and rates of interchange fees applicable to the transaction. - 'Consent' means a permission given freely and without coercion or undue influence.
-We consider that explicit consent means that the merchant must confirm to the acquirer that it wishes to receive aggregated information.
+We consider that explicit consent means that the merchant shall confirm to the acquirer that it wishes to receive aggregated information.
 A presumption of consent to receive aggregated information unless the payee states otherwise would not be considered explicit consent.
-Explicit consent need not be given in writing but the acquirer should consider how it would demonstrate that it had complied with these rules. - 5.23 As explained in Chapter 6, both the PSR and the FCA will be responsible for monitoring infringements of this Article in the UK.
+Explicit consent need not be given in writing but the acquirer should consider how it would demonstrate that it had complied with these rules. - As explained in Chapter 6, both the PSR and the FCA will be responsible for monitoring infringements of this Article in the UK.

-6 Monitoring and enforcement of the IFR
+6. Monitoring and enforcement of the IFR

-- In this chapter we set out our approach to monitoring compliance with the IFR. - We will gather compliance reports from relevant parties. - We will ask for independently audited data that demonstrates compliance with the interchange fee caps. - We will investigate complaints about non-compliance with the IFR subject to a decision that such an investigation is an administrative priority. - 6.1 In this chapter we describe how we will monitor compliance with the IFR provisions that will be in force by 9 December 2015.
+- In this chapter we set out our approach to monitoring compliance with the IFR. - We will gather compliance reports from issuers, acquirers and schemes, where appropriate. - We will ask for data that demonstrates compliance with the interchange fee caps and may require this data to be independently audited. - We will investigate complaints about non-compliance with the IFR subject to a decision that such an investigation is an administrative priority. - 6.1 In this chapter we describe how we will monitor compliance with the IFR provisions in force at the date of this publication.
 The chapter will be updated in due course to include the provisions that enter into force on 9 June 2016.